Duugu/Sku/index.md

 -------------------------------------------------------------------------------------------------------
 ## Changes in Sku r35.12
 - More fixes for pathfinding leading to broken routes in specific scenarios.
+- Added a new sku key bind Output target health.
+Default: not bound.

 ## Changes in Sku Era r32.24
 - Moved the runes menu to the character menu